 All areas of the art national curriculum are covered and every year we celebrate the arts with an ‘Arts Week’.
 Prior to the display of the children’s art work, the class teacher carries out a number of art activities linked to their allocated theme, such as a season, a colour or continents of the world.

-If you have any questions about the Art and Design curriculum within school, please come into school and ask to speak to Mrs. Skipp, our Art Lead.
+If you have any questions about the Art and Design curriculum within school, please come into school and ask to speak to Mrs. Smithson, our Art Lead.

 Useful Art & Design Links:

 Examples of art from different countries and cultures:

 Games and activities from the UK’s museums and art galleries: